spinnaker/halyard/docs/commands.md

  * `--cache-interval-seconds`: How many seconds elapse between polling your docker registry.
 Certain registries are sensitive to over-polling, and larger intervals (e.g. 10 minutes = 600 seconds) are desirable if you're seeing rate limiting.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--email`: Your docker registry email (often this only needs to be well-formed, rather than be a real address)
+ * `--insecure-registry`: Treat the docker registry as insecure (don't validate the ssl cert).
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--password`: (*Sensitive data* - user will be prompted on standard input) Your docker registry password
  * `--password-file`: The path to a file containing your docker password in plaintext (not a docker/config.json file)